alkrauss48/talks/designing-with-developers-in-mind/presentation.md

 But there are some things you should always design

-You can skip designing:
+You don't have to design:

 * 10 of the same page template

 * screens with minor differences

 * stateful design for *everything*

 But you *should* design:

 * all different components/widgets

 * one example of various states

 * responsive designs

-On the topic of responsive design...

 \# 4

-Try to keep responsive designs the same

-Navigation can be an exception

-But in general, keep the same UX

-We don't have separate codebases for different screen sizes
+Follow patterns, and only deviate for good reasons

+Example questions a dev might ask:

+Why are there 8 shades of gray throughout the app?

+Why are these 3 page headers the same, but this other one is different?

+Why does this button open a modal, but the other takes you to a page?

+Why is this experience different on mobile than on desktop?

+As developers, we like to find patterns

+We don't like handling edge cases

-It is okay to deviate, as long as you have a good reason
+It is okay to deviate from your patterns, as long as you have a good reason

+Just make sure you have a good reason

+And communicate that reason

 ## Summary
 Design